pearsonlab/Bubblewrap/Readme.md

 ## Requirements
 Our algorithm is implemented in python with some extra packages including: numpy, jax (for GPU), and matplotlib (for plotting).

+The streaming dimension-reduction method is hosted in our repository here: [proSVD](https://github.com/pearsonlab/proSVD).
+Instructions for cloning and installing are included in its Readme. proSVD is needed to run the streaming dimension reduction example.

 We used python version 3.9 and conda to install the libraries listed in the environment file.
 We provide an environment file for use with conda to create a new environment with these requirements, though we note that jax requires additional setup for GPU integration (https://github.com/google/jax).

 Additionally, if running comparison models, VJF can be installed from its source repository (pip install git+https://github.com/catniplab/vjf.git).

 ## Evaluation